 Senior Recital: MUS-499 (2 credits)

 Many opportunities exist for participation in musical ensembles for students, staff and faculty.
-Please visit Ensembles for descriptions and audio for each.
+Please visit the Ensembles page for descriptions and audio for each.
 There are no fees for participating in a music ensemble at Agnes Scott.
 Some ensembles are open to all without audition, while others require an informal audition and permission of the director, prior to registration for the first time.
-Students may receive a maximum of eight credits for participation in ensembles.
 The ensembles offer one credit per semester and are numbered as follows:

 MUS-131 Collegiate Chorale* (1)